dotnet/docs/docs/core/compatibility/aspnet-core/6.0/adddataannotationsvalidation-obsolete.md

 ## Old behavior

-The older API, <xref:Microsoft.AspNetCore.Components.Forms.EditContextDataAnnotationsExtensions.AddDataAnnotationsValidation(Microsoft.AspNetCore.Components.Forms.EditContext)> returns its `EditContext` (as a kind of fluent API).
+The older API, <xref:Microsoft.AspNetCore.Components.Forms.EditContextDataAnnotationsExtensions.AddDataAnnotationsValidation(Microsoft.AspNetCore.Components.Forms.EditContext)>, returns its `EditContext` (as a kind of fluent API).

 ## New behavior